 - Scroll down to the Custom Metrics section and click "Add Custom Metric".

-- Select "Customer Data" as the type of metric.
+- Select "Custom Data" as the type of metric.

 - Select "Bytes" as the data type.